Sheikh Badin: History

 The name Sheikh Badin originates from name of the sufi saint Sheikh Baha-u-Din Shah, locally famous as Jandō Nekō who is buried at the main cemetery of the village.
 Traditional folklore describes the famous sufi saint Sheikh Abdul Qadir Gillani came to spend 40 days in recluse at the hill.
 Jandō Nekō was a descendant of Sufi Saint Sheikh Abdul Qadir Gillani, and came to live here circa 1600 AD in commemoration of his ancestor's recluse on the hill.
 An annual religious fair, the "Sadra", is held by the devotees of the Syed Tribe in the month of April.
-Devotees from the nearby districts climb the hill and present gifts to the locals and make recitations and prayers on the graves of the ancient Syeds buried in the village.
+Devotees from the nearby districts climb the hill and present gifts to the locals and make recitations and prayers on the graves of the ancient Syeds buried in the village.The second tribe present on the hill are the descendants of mughals which came here after the war of Independence in 1857 and are settled permanently on shiekh badin and nearby villages.The first among mughals to arrive on the hill was the mughal forces general Mirza Imam Baksh Tarbiyat Khan who on the order of aurangzeb fought the Battle of Torna and Battle of rajgarh successfully conquering the maratha fortress.
+Mahraja Dilip Singh place a bounty of 80 thousand dirhim on Tarbiyat khans head.
+He lived on shiekh badin for 87 years and at the time of death his age was 160.Tarbiyat khan is buried in the mughal cemetery where tourists often make visits to view the tomb of Tarbiyat Khan and other descendents which have taken part in the war of Independence against Britain.The tribe is now headed by the descendants of Tarbiyat Khan, one of which is named Bahadur Khan, Mirza Iqbal Azam Engr.
+Rtd from agricultural department of Pakistan, and have control of the most of area of the hill and observe judgment and decision in so called local jirga because the Law and control agencies are mostly inactive in the area due to harsh climate and absence of the possible way up.